md-toybur-rahman/Student_Platform/README.md

 8 made a section for weekdays replace "react-calendar__month-view__weekdays". but i didn't used that. if you want, you can use that. i left that as a comment.

+9. Added claender in conference page.

+10. Please Fixed the button which made for calls and conference in conference page.

  -->